MinfeiLiang/MinfeiLiang.github.io/content/publication/Generative AI for cementitious microstructure synthesis/index.md

 # Summary.
 An optional shortened abstract.
-summary: This paper presents my first attempt to use generative AI for synthesizing microstructures of cementitious materials.
-The DDPM (Denoising Diffusion Probablistic Model) was first used to generate "fake" BSE images of OPC with w/c = 0.4.
-The results almost assembles the real BSE images in statistical and microstructural analysis.
+summary: This paper presents my first attempt at using generative AI to synthesize microstructures of cementitious materials.
+A Denoising Diffusion Probabilistic Model (DDPM) was employed to generate synthetic BSE images of OPC with a water-to-cement ratio (w/c) of 0.4.
+The generated images closely resemble real BSE images in both statistical and microstructural analyses.
+I have recently extended this work to the conditional generation of three-dimensional hydrating cementitious microstructures with varying w/c ratios, Blaine values, and curing ages.
+Stay tuned for further updates!

+# Full paper access.
+The full paper can be found [here](https://www.sciencedirect.com/science/article/pii/S2666165925000249).

 tags:
   - Experimental and numerical study for Early-Age Stress